yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       ``DEPLOY_DIR_DEB`` variable to make sure the
       :ref:`ref-tasks-package_write_deb` task
       writes Debian packages into the appropriate folder.
-For more information on how packaging works, see the ":ref:`Package Feeds <package-feeds-dev-environment>`" section
+For more information on how packaging works, see the ":ref:`overview-manual/overview-manual-concepts:package feeds`" section
       in the Yocto Project Overview and Concepts Manual.

    :term:`DEPLOY_DIR_IMAGE`